5l1v3r1/Scrape-The-Detail-Information-of-a-Domain-from-Alexa/README.md

 # Scrape The Detail Information of a Domain from Alexa
-This Python script that written for scrape some detail information of a domain from www.alexa.com with BeautifulSoup.
+This Python script written for scrape some detail information of a domain from www.alexa.com with BeautifulSoup.
 After getting the 3 type information, they are saved the __XLSX file in different sheets__.

 Scrape Point:
 - Ranks